A kiosk network is a big investment. Answering a few key questions before embarking on that project can help ensure success.

 Here are some of the key questions to answer when it comes to considering a kiosk deployment:

-How many kiosks you’ll need will vary depending on a number of variables, including physical placement, visitor flow, the time it takes the average visitor to interact with your content and the necessity/timeliness of the interaction.
+The number of kiosks you’ll need will depend on a number of variables, including physical placement, visitor flow, the time it takes the average visitor to interact with your content and the necessity/timeliness of the interaction.

 Often, a pilot of a few kiosks can help establish the average length of a visitor session and the number of visitor interactions you can expect in a particular setting.